statbiophys/NoisET/README.md

 # Documentation

-## 1/ Infer noise model
+## 1/ Infer the noise model

 ### A/ Command line

-To Infer Null Model noise: NoisET first function (1), use the command `noiset-noise` Several options are needed to learn noise model from two replicates samples associated to one individual at a specific time point:
+To Infer the Null Model noise: NoisET first function (1), use the command `noiset-noise` Several options are needed to learn noise model from two replicate samples associated to one individual at a specific time point:

 #### 1/ Data information: